Lake Como, Italy, New Year's Eve. The perfect place to fall in love? Or the perfect place for everything to fall apart?

 'So evocative you can practically smell the paella and sangria' Closer

 'You'll want to book your summer hols now!'
-The Sun
+Sun

 A heartwarming and heartbreaking story about love and life in one of Europe's most romantic cities, Prague.

 'Evocative, will clutch at your heart.
-Perfect escapism is a winter evening' Sunday Mirror
+Perfect escapism on a winter evening' Sunday Mirror

 Welcome to a city where wishes are everywhere